Barney Aaron

-Barney Aaron (21 November 1800 at Aldgate - 11 July 1859 in Whitechapel, London, England) was an English bare-knuckle boxer.
+Barney Aaron (21 November 1800 at Aldgate - 11 July 1859 in Whitechapel, London) was an English bare-knuckle boxer.

 Aaron, the father of Hall of Famer Young Barney Aaron, began boxing in 1819, and became a leading lightweight contender in the 1820s, arguably the top-rated lightweight of the era in England.
 Known as The Star of the East, he was inducted into the International Boxing Hall of Fame in 2001.

 Ascending the lightweight ranks, 1819–1823

 Aaron's earliest victory was against the far more experienced William Connelly, whom he beat in sixteen rounds and thirty minutes in 1819.
 One of his first losses was against the stronger and heavier Manny Lyons, who caused Aaron to quit from exhaustion after 70 grueling rounds, though Aaron soon avenged the loss in a fifty-minute rematch victory.

 His wins between 1823 and 1824 against Ned Stockton, Lenney, Frank Redmond, and Peter Warren earned him a reputation as one of the best lightweights in England.

 In his 6 May 1823 bout with Ned Stockton, Aaron won convincingly in an important 40-round contest at Blindlow Heath in Sussex.

 Although Lenney, his next opponent, appeared game and made a noble effort, he had little chance against Aaron, who dominated and won a decision in eleven rounds at Harpenden Common on 5 August 1823.
 Each boxer took £25 for their efforts.
 In a rematch in November at Moulsey Hurst, the Bristol Mercury admitted that both boxers showed a great deal of "science" in their display, but that Aaron took most of the rounds and proved the better fighter.
 Drawing more attention and a larger crowd, the purse was £50 for each boxer.